a-x-/apps/prepare-reinstall-os.md

-# Подготовка системы к переустановке или апгрейду
+# Prepare macOS for reinstallation/upgrade

 1. Order the browsers' tabs clutter: save as bookmarks, close, etc.
 1. Sync or Backup Apps Settings, Plugins and things around